argoproj-labs/training-material/argo-workflows/inputs-and-outputs/artifacts.md

+Artifact is a fancy name for a file that is compressed and stored in S3.

 There are two kind of artifact in Argo:

 * An **input artifact** is a file downloaded from storage (e.g. S3) and mounted as a volume within the container.